vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 Use the `--archive` flag to keep all data, forever.
 Read more about the [data retention modes](../../concepts/vega-chain/data-nodes.md#data-retention-modes) available.

 #### Data node config
-Important config keys that you need to update:
+Important config keys that you need to update/check:

 - `AutoInitialiseFromNetworkHistory` - We recommend setting it to `false` when you start the network from scratch (e.g. checkpoint restart), or if there is no other data node available.
 - `ChainID` - Make sure it matches the new chain ID for your network.